xem/js13k21/README.txt

 - 2: Tchaikovski - The Nutcracker: Suite no. 1: Dance of the Mirlitons / reed flutes
 - 3: Wolfgang Amadeus Mozart - Sonata No. 11 in A Major for Piano.
 K.331-III (Rondo) - Alla Turca Allegretto
 - 4: Wolfgang Amadeus Mozart - Serenade in G, K.525, "Eine Kleine Nachtmusik" Allegro

-Track ideas:

-- Antonio Vivaldi - Concerto for Volin and Strings in E, Op.
+- 5: Antonio Vivaldi - Concerto for Volin and Strings in E, Op.
 8, N°1, RV.269 - "La Primavera"
-- Jacques Offenbach - Five Overtures - I. Orpheus In The Underworld
-- Edvard Grieg - Peer Gynt Suite No. 1, Op.
+- 6: Edvard Grieg - Peer Gynt Suite No. 1, Op.
 46 - IV.
 In the Hall Of The Mountain King
-- Georges Bizet - L'arlésienne suite No.2.
+- 7: Georges Bizet - L'arlésienne suite No.2.
 IV: Farandole

+Track ideas:

 - Johannes Brahms - Hungarian Dance No. 5 in G Minor, WoO1
 - Ludwig van Beethoven - Für Elise, WoO 59
 - Antonin Dvorak - Serenade for Strings in E Major, Op.
 22: II.
 Tempo di valse" Eugen Duvier